vippsas/vipps-developers/developer-resources/servers.md

 ---
-title: Vipps servers
+title: Vipps MobilePay servers
-sidebar_position: 160
+sidebar_position: 140
 pagination_next: null
 pagination_prev: null
 ---

-# Vipps servers
+# Servers

-Vipps has different servers for making API calls to Vipps, and for Vipps to make API calls to merchants (like callbacks).
+Vipps MobilePay has different servers for making API calls, and for us to make API calls to merchants (like callbacks).

-**Please note:** Vipps may change the IP addresses for the request servers.
+**Please note:** We may change the IP addresses for the request servers.
 To ensure that you are whitelisting the correct IP addresses please use these hostnames and DNS, and automatically update your firewall rules if there are DNS changes.
 We cannot provide the IP addresses in any other way than DNS.

 The servers are the same for all APIs.

-The Vipps servers all use UTC time.
+The Vipps MobilePay servers all use UTC time.

-## Vipps API servers
+## API servers

 The test and production environments are separate and require different API credentials: